heremaps/gluecodium/docs/lime_idl.md

   generated code. _Attribute_ does not need to be prepended with `@`. _Attribute_ can contain parameters, e.g.
   `@Swift(Attribute="available(*, deprecated, message: \"It's deprecated.\")")`.
 If some of the parameters are string literals, their enclosing quotes need to be backslash-escaped, as in the example.
+  * **ParameterDefaults**: marks a "field constructor" of a struct to have field default values as parameter defaults in Swift, for those fields that are listed in the "filed constructor's" signature.
 * **@Dart**: marks an element with Dart-specific behaviors:
   * \[**Name** **=**\] **"**_ElementName_**"**: marks an element to have a distinct name in Dart.
 This is the default specification for this attribute.